Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_85_nohf.md

 1. The Company, its Promoter, Directors and the Book Running Lead Manager have no existing buyback arrangements or any other similar arrangements for the purchase of Equity Shares being issued through the Issue.

-1. All Equity Shares Issue ed pursuant to the Issue shall be fully paid-up at the time of Allotment and there are no partly paid-up Equity Shares as on the date of this Draft Red Herring Prospectus.
+1. All Equity Shares issued pursuant to the Issue shall be fully paid-up at the time of Allotment and there are no partly paid-up Equity Shares as on the date of this Draft Red Herring Prospectus.
 Further, since the entire money in respect of the Issue is being called on application, all the successful Applicants will be Issue ed fully paid-up Equity Shares.

 2. As on the date of this Draft Red Herring Prospectus, the Book Running Lead Manager and their respective associates (as defined under the SEBI MB Regulations) do not hold any Equity Shares of our Company.
 The Book Running Lead Manager and their affiliates may engage in the transactions with and perform services for